20 Things Newbies Need to Know About Korean Dramas

 First of all, I am not Korean.
 I do not speak Korean.
 What I understand of Korean culture barely scratches the surface.
 Therefore, this list is basically what I wish someone had first told me when I stumbled on to the fantastic world of Korean Drama so that I was not lost thinking things like look at all these wonderful characters but why can’t they hug in public?
 It is a really a very basic K Drama list for

 Dummies Newbies.
-After you get your feet wet and begin trying to understand cultural and language elements, I suggest you discover Dramabeans, which has some excellent information for beginners, and if you check out the open threads on Fridays, you will often find instructive tidbits there too.
-The recaps that Dramabeans does are also really helpful when you are learning your way into K Drama Land.
+After you get your feet wet and begin trying to understand cultural and language elements, I suggest you visit some k drama resource blogs.
+You will find one that fits you.
+Dramabeans, has some excellent information for beginners.
+The recaps that Dramabeans does are also really helpful when you are learning your way into K Drama Land because they are generally middle of the road.
+This is the value of Dramabeans, it helps non-korean/non-korean speaking newbies a place to “keep up” with dramas when they don’t exactly understand what is going on due to cultural differences, pop culture references, and of course the language barrier.
 Also Ask A Korean has great insight to cultural information, but is not a K Drama specific site.
 This is you tube links/channels from people that post various instructional info that is quite helpful: Newbie Help.